talkingkotlin/website/_posts/2017-02-28-libgdx-with-mario-zechner.md

 length_rounded: "31 mins"
 tags: [Mario Zechner, Gaming]
 image: mario-zechner.jpg
-description: "Speaking with Mario Zechner about libGDX, Game Development and benefits of using Kotlin with gaming"
+description: "Speaking with Mario Zechner about libGDX, game development and benefits of using Kotlin with gaming"
 bio: "Benevolent dictator of libGDX, author of Beginning Android Games, Spine @esotericsoftware"
 notes:
     - text: Mario Zechner on Twitter